Salmagundi

-Salmagundi (or salmagundy or sallid magundi) is a cold dish or salad made from different ingredients which may include meat, seafood, eggs, cooked vegetables, raw vegetables, fruits or pickles.
+Salmagundi (alternatively salmagundy or sallid magundi) is a cold dish or salad made from different ingredients which may include meat, seafood, eggs, cooked and raw vegetables, fruits, or pickles.
 In English culture, the term does not refer to a single recipe but describes the grand presentation of a large plated salad of many disparate ingredients.
 These can be arranged in layers or geometrical designs on a plate or mixed.
 The ingredients are then drizzled with a dressing.
 The dish includes a wide range of flavours and colours and textures on a single plate.
 Often recipes allow the cook to add various ingredients which may be available at hand, producing many variations of the dish.
-Flowers from broom and sweet violet were often used.
+Flowers from broom and sweet violet are often used.

 Etymology

 There is debate over the sense and origin of the word.
 The word salmagundi may be derived from the obscure 16th century French word salmigondis which means disparate assembly of things, ideas or people, forming an incoherent whole.
-Or in Thomas Blount's Glossographia (1656) salamagundi is described as 'a dish of meat made of cold Turkey and other ingredients'.
-Or it may come from the Italian phrase 'salami conduit' (pickled meat).
+It may also come from the Italian phrase salami conduit (pickled meat).
+In Thomas Blount's Glossographia (1656), salamagundi is described as "a dish of meat made of cold Turkey and other ingredients".
 Helen Sabeeri points out that the essential root word of salmigondis is 'sal- (salt or seasoning) and that the dish is 'usually a fish of some sort'.
 It seems to appear in English for the first time in the 17th century as a dish of cooked meats, seafood, vegetables, fruit, leaves, nuts and flowers and dressed with oil, vinegar and spices.
-Salmagundi is used figuratively in modern English to mean 'any miscellaneous mixture or assortment'.
-Salmagundi was a popular dish with pirates and buccaneers of the Caribbean West Indies.
+Salmagundi is used figuratively in modern English to mean "any miscellaneous mixture or assortment."